LawsonSchwantz/Writeups/Hack the Box/machine/paper/description.md

 14. We found that the files and list command are the most interesting one.
 Let's try send `list ..` to check it (similar to ls .. in linux).
 ![image](https://github.com/LawsonSchwantz/Writeups/assets/74954683/d29fccc1-fde9-4757-9060-53ea45331c04)

 15. There is a user.txt in there.
-Try to grab it with file command and it says access denied.
+Try to grab it with file command and it says access denied.<br>
 ![image](https://github.com/LawsonSchwantz/Writeups/assets/74954683/4f9861a0-dcab-4c32-a268-90ae1cbfbbbe)

 16. We need to find another way to open that file.
 Analyze the `list ..` content and discover a hubot file.
 Try to find a thing related to hubot and get this [link](https://github.com/RocketChat/hubot-rocketchat).